Toomatoo/haskell-kickoff/monad/2Transformer.md

                            else return (n `div` m)
 ```
 You can see the data type contains two kinds of constructors, `Exn` and `Result`.
+This is actually implementaion for Exception deriving from `Maybe`.
+We replace
+`Nothing` with `Exn` which takes the error message.

 For abstraction, define
 ```haskell